data301-2020-winter1/course-project-solo_300/analysis/readme.md

 ## ***Research Analysis***

 ## ***Introduction***
+In this dataset I will be exploring all of the factors that affect the average amount a patient is charged in a hospital visit.
 ## ***Research Questions***
 My research questions when starting this project were as follows:
 * What is the correlation of age to hospital charges?